A review of how Scottish Widows are actioning climate stewardship and taking their responsible investing strategies forward.

 - close oversight and governance of their core asset managers,

-- direct engagement with the management of their top largest holdings by ,
+- direct engagement with the management of the largest holdings,

-- active participation in collaborative industry-led initiatives, IIGCC, Occupational Pensions Stewardship Council (OPSC), and
+- active participation in collaborative industry-wide initiatives, e.g. IIGCC, Occupational Pensions Stewardship Council (OPSC), and

-- listening to the voice of their clients and pension scheme members, given that it is their savings which Scottish Widows are stewarding.
+- listening to the voice of their clients and pension scheme members.

-Given that Scottish Widows use the services of over 80 asset managers, they have prioritised their engagement efforts and applied a tiering system, placing each of them in Tiers 1-4, based on their relative exposure and influence.
-The tiering determines the level of engagement and expectation that Scottish Widows has with regards to their investment managers implementing their framework and policies.
-Across their investment portfolio, Tier 1 and 2 managers account for approximately two-thirds of these assets, with Tier 1 generally consisting of segregated mandates and Tier 2 comprising pooled funds.
-Scottish Widows meet with these groups monthly or at a minimum quarterly in order to closely follow detailed stewardship activities being implemented by the asset managers.
-General areas which they cover include the core responsible investing themes the managers are focusing on and how they are actioning stewardship through case study examples and active involvement in industry initiatives.
+Given that Scottish Widows use the services of over 80 asset managers, they prioritise their engagement using a tiering system, placing each manager in Tiers 1-4 based on their relative exposure and influence.
+The tiering determines the level of engagement and expectation that Scottish Widows has with regards to their investment managers’ implementing their framework and policies.
+Tier 1 and 2 managers account for approximately two-thirds of total assets, with Tier 1 generally consisting of segregated mandates and Tier 2 comprising pooled funds.
+Scottish Widows meet with these groups at least quarterly in order to closely follow their detailed stewardship activities.
+The meetings cover the core responsible investing themes the managers are focusing on and how they deliver stewardship through case studies and active involvement in industry initiatives.

-With their Tier 3 and 4 managers, Scottish Widows monitor their activities using other criteria; these include, for example, looking at their Principles for Responsible Investing (PRI) assessment ratings and rankings and/or giving them a deadline to become signatories of the Financial Reporting Council’s (FRC) 2020 UK Stewardship Code.
+Scottish Widows monitor Tier 3 and 4 managers using other criteria.
+These include, for example, looking at their Principles for Responsible Investing (PRI) assessment ratings and ShareAction rankings and/or giving them a deadline to become signatories of the Financial Reporting Council’s (FRC) 2020 UK Stewardship Code.

-Scottish Widows have three major areas of focus with respect to these assets:
+Scottish Widows have three major areas of focus for engagement with respect to these assets:

 - climate and carbon,